jguittard/fmu-sf4-test/README.md

 ## 2. Nested model implementation in Symfony 4 application
 ### First use
-Run this command line from the base dir of the project:
+- On a Mac, run this command line from the base dir of the project:
 ```
 $ ./fmu-test-init.sh
 ```